surfer190/fixes/docs/magento2/magento-2-fundementals-of-development.md

 `di.xml` specifies the List or interfaces, classes and factories sent into `__construct()` method

-THe best candidate to use `di` is a singleton-type class - only single instance but used in multiple places.
+The best candidate to use `di` is a singleton-type class - only single instance but used in multiple places.
 Eg. Cache, session, registry, helpers.
 Factory / API classes als match this definition.

 Not every class has to be injected.
 Eg. an entity class like `product` depends on data from database.
 So a `factory` is recommended for injecting.